The Complete Village Vanguard Recordings, 1961

-The Complete Village Vanguard Recordings, 1961, a three-CD box set released in 2005, marks the first time the entire Bill Evans Trio's complete sets at the Village Vanguard on June 25, 1961, have been released in their entirety (outside of the 12-disc set containing Evans' complete Riverside recordings).
-It also marks the first U.S. release of the first take of "Gloria's Step," which is incomplete due to a power failure.
+The Complete Village Vanguard Recordings, 1961, a three-CD box set released in 2005, is the first release of the entire Bill Evans Trio's complete sets at the Village Vanguard on June 25, 1961 (outside of the 12-disc set containing Evans' complete Riverside recordings).
+It is also the first U.S. release of the first take of "Gloria's Step," which is incomplete due to a power failure.

 These sets, from which the classic LPs Sunday at the Village Vanguard and Waltz for Debby were drawn, were the trio's final live recordings.
-Bassist Scott LaFaro would die in an automobile accident just 11 days later on July 6.
+Bassist Scott LaFaro died in an automobile accident just 11 days later, on July 6.

-The album was deemed by the Library of Congress to be "culturally, historically, or aesthetically important" and added to the United States National Recording Registry for the year 2009.
+The album was deemed by the Library of Congress to be "culturally, historically, or aesthetically important" and added to the National Recording Registry in 2009.
 The Penguin Guide to Jazz Recordings included the set as part of its suggested "core collection".